leqnaru/Autohotkey/Projects Examples/README.md

-# Small scripts for Premiere Pro
+# Small scripts for Adobe Premiere Pro
 **Goal**\
 Enhance video editing workflow with some small scripts.